Trainers teaching our training courses are listed below together with their profiles.

 He is a Fellow of the OR Society and prior to joining the University worked in the OR groups of several government departments before becoming senior section leader in British Coal’s Operational Research Executive.
 He has delivered workshops on quality, excellence and performance measurement, for a wide variety of managers both in the public and private sectors.
 Previous workshops for the OR Society have all received excellent feedback.

-FRANCES 0’BRIEN is a Lecturer in Operational Research and Systems at Warwick Business School.
+FRANCES O’BRIEN is an Associate Professor in Operational Research and Management Sciences at Warwick Business School.
 She graduated with a BSc in Maths and Classical Studies from the University of Surrey and went on to take an MSc in Operational Research.
-She has been a lecturer in the ORS group since 1990, and has taught on a range of business modelling and strategic development courses for a wide variety of student groups from undergraduate to MBA.
+She has been a lecturer in the Operational Research and Management Sciences group since 1990, and has taught on a range of business modelling and strategic development courses for a wide variety of student groups from undergraduate to MBA.
 Her previous industrial experience is in business modelling with Ford Motor Company.
 Her main research interests lie in the area of strategic development.
 In particular, she has researched into the use of scenarios to capture uncertainty about the future, and the development of organisational visions for guiding strategic development.

 Mark Westcombe is an independent consultant for attivation and visiting lecturer at Lancaster University.
 He works principally with project teams in the early stages of a proposal and during project design and development.
 He works either as a facilitator using problem structuring methods to negotiate feasible action plans with project teams, or alongside a client working with stakeholders on a 1 to 1 basis with cognitive mapping.
 He has consulted for organistations such as Dstl, BAE SYSTEMS, Shoosmiths, EPSRC, Linc, Bombardier, and the Inland Revenue.